Dealing with Different Renter Personality Types

 There’s no doubt that you can probably think of several people with very different personality types from your own.
 We experience different people every day – some we may be drawn towards, and some you may experience an immediate distaste for…and that’s ok!
 We all deal with problems differently and find solutions differently.
 A “one size fits all” leasing approach may not be the most effective method for you and your leasing agents.
-Here’s a way that you can start accounting for those differences in personalities.
+Here’s a way to start accounting for those differences in personalities.
 Have you ever heard of Charles J. Clarke, III?
 Well, he just might be about to be your new best friend.
 He invented something called the BOLT system.
 It stands for Bull, Owl, Lamb, Tiger.
-Get ready to get your learn on…
+Get ready to get you to learn on…

 The BOLT system of personality types